saitaiky/notebook/docs/docs/ai/llm/wk1/pretrain-scaling.md

 - **Pre-training Phase**: The initial training phase for LLMs, involving learning from vast amounts of unstructured textual data.
   - **Data Sources**: When you scrape training data from public sites such as the Internet, you often need to process the data to increase quality, address bias, and remove other harmful content.
 As a result of this data quality curation, often only **1-3%** of tokens are used for pre-training.
   - **Self-Supervised Learning**: The model learns patterns and structures in the language to minimize the training objective loss.
+All it has to do is to predict the next word.
+There is not labled data

 ## Training Objectives